2016 Convention & AGM

 To book tickets please complete the online booking form.
 Alternatively tickets can be purchased on the morning of the Convention (subject to availability – we recommend you book online to avoid disappointment).

-A copy of the program will be available here when it is confirmed.
+A copy of the program is available here.